akarshan-kumar/Human-Activity-Recognition/Readme.md

 ## Conclusion

 The results indicate that increasing the complexity of the LSTM architecture generally improves the model's accuracy in detecting human movement.
-The LSTM(8+16+32) architecture achie
+The LSTM(8+16+32) architecture achieved the highest test accuracy at 94.82%.

+## Future Work

+Further experimentation with different LSTM configurations, regularization techniques, and optimization strategies could yield even better results.
+Additionally, integrating other types of neural networks or sensor fusion techniques might enhance the model's performance and robustness.